How To Manage Depression Symptoms And Find Support As A Teen

 According to the World Health Organization (WHO), over 264 million people face depression worldwide.
-Statistics on teens say that 13.3% of those aged 12-17 in the United States have experienced at least one major depressive episode.
-So, what are the facts about depression, and in what ways can you find help when you're struggling?
+Teen statistics through the same source show that 13.3% of those aged 12-17 in the United States have experienced at least one major depressive episode.

 Major Depressive Disorder (MDD)